n2b8/fs15signal/README.md

 ## Future plans...

 Not sure what all I'll end up doing since this is just a bored afternoon's worth of work but I definitely plan on 3D printing an enclosure.
 I'd also like to add an OLED screen with a running count of the in game cash.
 We'll see.

+# Change Log

+## [0.2.0] - Jun 18th, 2016
+### Added
+- Started using Gulp like I should have done from the get go.
+- Re-organized package.json
+- Added this change log.

+## [0.1.3] - Jun 17th, 2016
+### Changed
+- xml2js to xml2json - It seems to handle the data better.

 www.JakeMcCaig.com